Mrittika5/khojnew/README.md

 you have to put value for three API query parameters : start_datetime, end_datetime and userId.
 You can access your user ID by going to the database directly or for the ease of access , I have included the user_id in the root directory's HTML page.
 Once you log in you can go to http://localhost:3000/ and you can access you user_id from there.

-So lets say your user_id is 60aa533f and you want to find you all the input values between 24/05/2021 4 pm to 25/05/2021 1am you will type : http://localhost:3000/GetAllInputValues/?start_datetime=2021-05-24 16:00:00&end_datetime=2021-05-25 01:00&user_id=60aa533f
+So lets say your user_id is 60aa533f and you want to find all the input values between 24/05/2021 4 pm to 25/05/2021 1am you will type : http://localhost:3000/GetAllInputValues/?start_datetime=2021-05-24 16:00:00&end_datetime=2021-05-25 01:00&user_id=60aa533f
 ******************************************************************************************